 Prepare your backpack in a way that you don’t need to ask anyone for help:

 Now everything is final.
 Tomorrow is your departure!
-Excitement level is at its peak, but the fear level is double of it.
+The excitement level is at its peak, but the fear level is doubled.
 In this medley of fear and excitement, make sure not to forget packing essentials in your bag.

 If you’re going on a winter camping trip, you must pack some winter stuff like a blanket for sleeping and warm coats and jackets.
 So you don’t have to ask in the middle of your hike to favor me with a jacket.
 Remember, help is the trick of these people to get frank.
 Making new friends is okay.
 But avoid this on your first solo camping.